lukaszmadrzynski/Website-Update/content/pages/ecotours/laojun.md

       *   We will pick you up at your hotel in Lijiang at 9:00 AM.

-      *   After the ecotour, we will send you back to your hotel at around 8:00 PM.
+      *   After the ecotour, we will send you back to your Lijiang hotel at around 8:00 PM.

       **What to Bring:**